arXiv/accessibility2024/source/participants.md

 ## HTML Papers on arXiv: Where We Are Now and Where Next
 ### Deyan Ginev
-Creator of ar5iv.org and LaTeXML developer; W3C Math Working Group member; PhD candidate in hiding (do not disturb).
+Creator of ar5iv.org and LaTeXML Developer; W3C Math Working Group Member; Ph.D. candidate in hiding (do not disturb).

 Deyan's main focus is to enhance the representation of mathematical expressions in rendered research papers, improving their accessibility, computational semantics, and enabling further reuse in a broader class of applications.
 [Deyan's University Profile](https://kwarc.info/people/dginev/)

+### Norbert Preining

+### Tony Malykh
+Software Engineer, Meta.

+### Michael (Mick) Curran
+Co-Founder and Lead Developer of NV Access Limited (NVDA).

+Mick is the creator of the free and open source NVDA screen reading software, enabling more than 200,000 blind and vision impaired people worldwide to independently use computers.
+His expertise lies in software accessibility standards, software APIs, and best practice approaches to functional usability.
+[Mick's LinkedIn](https://au.linkedin.com/in/mdcurran)

 ## Quest for Accessibility: Initiating the Millennium Prize Challenge

+### Josh Miele
+Principal Accessibility Researcher, Amazon Lab126; 2021 MacArthur Foundation Fellow.

+### Sina Bahram

 ### Dr. Patrick Smyth
 Postdoctoral Fellow in Humanities Entrepreneurship at the Publics Lab, and Chief Learner at Iota School.